aio-libs/aiohttp/docs/client_reference.rst

                                    feature use ``force_close=True``
                                    flag.

-   :param int limit: Total number simultaneous connections.
+   :param int limit: total number simultaneous connections.
 If *limit* is
                      ``None`` the connector has no limit (default: 100).

-   :param int limit_per_host: limit for simultaneous connections to the same
+   :param int limit_per_host: limit simultaneous connections to the same
       endpoint.
 Endpoints are the same if they are have equal ``(host, port, is_ssl)`` triple.
       If *limit* is ``0`` the connector has no limit (default: 0).

-   :param bool force_close: do close underlying sockets after
+   :param bool force_close: dclose underlying sockets after
                             connection releasing (optional).

-   :param bool enable_cleanup_closed: Some ssl servers do not properly complete
+   :param bool enable_cleanup_closed: some SSL servers do not properly complete
       ssl shutdown process, in that case asyncio leaks ssl connections.
       If this parameter is set to True, aiohttp additionally aborts underlining transport after 2 seconds.
 It is off by default.